VishalGhai/VishalGhai/README.md

 <br/><br/>
 <img align="right" width="230px" src="https://github.com/VishalGhai/VishalGhai/blob/main/programmer.gif"/>

-- 🔭 I’m currently working on mobile app development.
+- 🔭 I’m currently working on MERN stack.
-- 🌱 I’m currently learning Kotlin and many more stuff.
+- 🌱 I’m currently learning mern,Kotlin and many more stuff.
 - 👯 I’m looking to collaborate on with open source developers.
 - 💬 Ask me about anything, I'm happy to help you.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/vishal-ghai-88587312a/">VishalGhai</a>